karenlo08/Predict-survival-within-first-24-hours/README.md

 categorical features should be encoding to 0/1.

 <img src="/img/corr.png"/>

+bun_apache: common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys and liver are working

+intubated_apache	None	binary	Whether the patient was intubated at the time of the highest scoring arterial blood gas used in the oxygenation score

+what is apache II

+Several scoring systems have been developed to grade the severity of illness in critically ill patients.
+These systems are moderately accurate in predicting individual survival.
+However, these systems are more valuable for monitoring quality of care and for conducting research studies because they allow comparison of outcomes among groups of critically ill patients with similar illness severity.

 ### Chi-Squared
 higher the Chi-Square value the feature is more dependent on the response and it can be selected for model training.